-The Council is the sole 100% shareholder of the companies.
-2019/20 is the first year where material transactions have taken place within HFL and therefore the Council prepared Group accounts which incorporate HFL's figures into the statements.
+The council is the sole 100% shareholder of the companies.
+The council has therefore prepared Group accounts which incorporate HFL's figures into the statements.

-2b.
+2c.
 Post Balance Sheet

 There have been no post balance sheet events that have arisen which would require disclosure.